lilblupig/invoiceasy/documentation/testing/TESTING.md

 **Intent** - a navbar which collapses to hamburger on mobile.

 * All links are valid and link to the appropriate page.
-* Logo alt displays on hover (added title attribute).
 * Hover effect occurs correctly for each navigation section.
-* Active class is applied correctly for current page.
+* Active class is applied correctly for current page for main links.
 * Resize to mobile/tablet and check that navigation bar collapses to hamburger.
 * Expand hamburger menu and check all sections present, and displaying correctly.

-**Result** - `Text here to explain what happened when tested`
+**Result** - `All behaviour as expected.`

-**Verdict** - XXXX
+**Verdict** - PASS

 ---

 #### Hero Images

 **Intent** - a full width image relevant to the page content, different for each page.
 Primary purpose, to elicit a positive emotional response from the user.
 The image should display correctly on all device sizes.
-The image should display XXX% height on the home page and XXX% on the 404 page to display redirect information.
+The image should display 90% height on the home page and 30% on all other pages.

 * Image fills the viewport as expected depending on page.
 * Resize to mobile/tablet and check that image still displays without distortion.
 * Text remains centered with no overflow at mobile/tablet.

-**Result** - `Text here to explain what happened when tested`
+**Result** - `Initial text overflow on narrow mobile, fixed with media query.`

-**Verdict** - XXXX
+**Verdict** - PASS

 ---